 On December 29, 2009, the Company entered into Exchange Offer Agreements with the respective preferred shareholders whereby prior to the consummation of the IPO, shares of the series A preferred stock and the series B preferred stock would be converted into shares of common stock at a respective ratio which is dependent on the actual Offering Price.
-In the event the IPO is not consummated, the preferred stock will not be converted into shares of common stock and preferences.
+In the event the IPO is not consummated, the preferred stock will not be converted into shares of common stock and holders of the preferred stock will retain their rights and preferences.